nasa/Common-Metadata-Repository/README.md

     Algorithm (BOSA)

 - message-queue-lib
-  - A library for interfacing with RabbitMQ, AWS SQS, and an in memory message queue
+  - A library for interfacing with RabbitMQ, AWS SQS, and an in-memory message queue

 - spatial-lib
   - The spatial libraries provide utilities for working with spatial areas in the CMR